Home energy saving devices

 Standby savers

-Electronic appliances with a remote control power-on feature, such as a television, stereo, or DVD player, are constantly waiting for you to turn them on - and they're constantly using a small amount of energy.
+Electronic appliances with a remote control power-on feature, such as a television, stereo, or DVD player, are constantly waiting for you to turn them on, and they’re constantly using a small amount of energy.
 Some devices, such as TVs with an instant-on feature, are constantly using a somewhat larger amount of energy, keeping themselves warm so that when you turn them on the screen can light up to full brightness instantly.
 This is not a particularly good use of energy; as I explain in How to save electricity, you can cut the cost on these devices by simply unplugging them, or putting them on a power bar and switching off the power bar, when the devices are not in use.
-But while this kind of inconvenience doesn't bother me in the least, some people aren't willing to put that kind of effort into saving energy, but would save energy if it was easier.
+But while this kind of inconvenience doesn’t bother me in the least, some people aren’t willing to put that kind of effort into saving energy, but would save energy if it was easier.

 Standby savers are home energy saving devices that prevent this waste from occurring.
 Remote controled standby savers work as follows:

-This sounds great, doesn't it?
-The only drawback is you'll have to push the remote control twice instead of once - or maybe three or four times, if the standby saver is sluggish.
+This sounds great, doesn’t it?
+The only drawback is you’ll have to push the remote control twice instead of once, or maybe three or four times, if the standby saver is sluggish.

 Now if you ask me, this $25 to $50 investment is not the most cost-effective way to save energy.
-Chances are you have two sets of devices that this will work for - your home entertainment center (television set and DVD player) being one set, and your stereo system being the other.
+Chances are you have two sets of devices that this will work for: your home entertainment center (television set and DVD player) being one set, and your stereo system being the other.
 Is it really that much harder to put a $5 power bar into a wall socket and plug your TV and DVD player, or stereo equipment, into that, than to push the remote?
-You'll save $20 to $45, which you can put towards CFLs or your upgrade-the-fridge fund.
+You’ll save $20 to $45, which you can put towards CFLs or your upgrade-the-fridge fund.
 All in all, a convenient investment but not top of my list.

-Smart Strip Power Strip computer standby detector
+Smart Strip Power Bar computer standby detectors

-A more impressive device to me is the Smart Strip Power Strip.
-This device looks like a color-coded power bar.
-Individual plugs fall into three categories: a control outlet, one or more constant hot outlets, and one or more switched outlets.
+A more impressive device to me is the Smart Strip power strip.This device looks like a color-coded power bar.
+Individual plugs fall into three categories: a control outlet, one or more constant hot outlets, and one or more switched outlets.You plug your computer into the control outlet.
+This outlet is continually monitored by the Smart Strip controller, and power is continually fed to it.
+When the controller detects that power to the compuer has been cut because the computer has been powered off, it cuts power to the switched outlets.
+When power begins to flow through the control outlet, power is restored to the switched outlets.

 You would normally plug your desktop computer into the control outlet, and your peripherals into the switched outlets.
 If you have both a laptop and a desktop, you might plug in the cable modem and router power supplies to the constant hot outlets, so that devices connected to the desktop unit, such as printer, speakers, backup drive and so on are powered off when the computer is powered off.
 The modem and router would continue to operate for the benefit of the laptop (but if you leave them running and you're not actually using them, you're partly defeating the purpose of the Smart Strip!).